microsoft/winget-cli/README.md

 * Install a [Windows 10 or Windows 11 Insider](https://insider.windows.com/) build.
 * Join the Windows Package Manager Insider program by [signing up](http://aka.ms/winget-InsiderProgram).

-Note: it may take a few days to get the updated App Installer after you receive e-mail confirmation from joining the Windows Package Manager Insider program.
+> **Note**: It may take a few days to get the updated App Installer after you receive e-mail confirmation from joining the Windows Package Manager Insider program.
 If you decide to install the latest release from GitHub, and you have successfully joined the insider program, you will receive updates when the next development release has been published in the Microsoft Store.

 Once you have received the updated App Installer from the Microsoft Store you should be able to execute `winget features` to see experimental features.
 Some users have reported [issues](https://github.com/microsoft/winget-cli/issues/210) with the client not being on their PATH.